No. 65 Squadron RAF

-No. 65 Squadron was a squadron of the Royal Air Force.
+No. 65 Squadron was a flying squadron of the Royal Air Force, which formed in 1916. the squadron saw action in both the First and the Second World Wars, before being reformed as a Bloodhound unit in the 1960s.
+The squadron then became an Operational Conversion Unit before disbanding in 1992.

 First World War

 The squadron was first formed at Wyton on 1 August 1916 as a squadron of the Royal Flying Corps with a core provided from the training station at Norwich.
 It served as a training unit as part of the Norwich based No. 7 Training Wing until equipping with Sopwith Camels and transferring to France as an operational fighter squadron in October 1917.
-By the end of the First World War, it had claimed about 200 victories.
-Thirteen aces had served with it, including :
+By the end of the First World War, it had claimed about 200 victories, including one incident a week before the Armistice, when a dogfight between the squadron and enemy aircraft resulted in at least nine enemy aircraft shot down, and a further 'probable' eight victories.
+Thirteen aces had served with it, including: